anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 one important thing to know when it comes to using functions in JavaScript is that they are very **expensive** which means you have to use them carefully.

-so it's better to reduce the number of function calls in your code, and also try to replace things like <code>filter</code> with loops also **reduce the CPU usage**.
+so it's better to reduce the number of function calls in your code, and also try to replace things like `filter` with loops also **reduce the CPU usage**.

 if you're just coding this simple script where you could have **10 functions at max**, then this doesn't matter to you but it's a good thing to know.